kaigomes7/cibs-syllabus-organizer/README.md

 You can test the code style by running `rubocop`

+## Environment Variables/Files
+There are certrain environment variables that need to be configured.
+They can be set in the `config/environments/development.rb`, or locally on the system environemt.
+If done locally, it will not persist when the Docker image is closed.
+For deployment on Heroku, the environment varibales should be set under the **Config Vars** section in the **Setting** tab of the app.

+* `GOOGLE_OAUTH_CLIENT_ID`
+* `GOOGLE_OAUTH_CLIENT_SECRET`

+The app uses Rails Active Storage, which is linked to Google Cloud and whose actions are performed through a service account.
+The `local` environment doesn't use Google Cloud, it simply performs its storage locally, however the `development` and `production` environments do use it.
+The service account credentials are encrypted and stored under `config/credentials`.
+Each encrypted credentials requires a key to be accessed.
+The key should be name `<environmet>.key` and stored in `config/credentials`.
+Example `development.key`.
+For deployment on Heroku, set `RAILS_MASTER_KEY` to the key found in the `production.key` file.
+For use in all environments the following files should be present.

+* `config/credentials/production.rb`
+* `config/credentials/development.rb`
+* `config/credentials/test.rb`

 ## Execute Code Locally

 First, navigate to the folder where you downladed the repository in Powershell if using Windows or the terminal if using a Mac.
 Once there, run the following command in order to get the docker app running: